Comparison of Methods that Combine Multiple Randomized Trials to Estimate Heterogeneous Treatment Effects: Discussion

 The simulations also incorporated some comparisons between the non-parametric and parametric approaches.
-Specifically, the usage of a lasso regression as an ensemble showed how a parametric ensemble could perform compared to the ensemble tree and forest.
+Specifically, the use of a lasso regression as an ensemble showed how a parametric ensemble could perform compared to the ensemble tree and forest.
 The lasso performed very well when the treatment effect function was piecewise linear (scenario 1a) but quickly suffered in performance when the function was more non-linear (scenarios 1b and 2).
 Furthermore, the inclusion of a mixed effects meta-analysis demonstrated a common parametric technique used in the multiple-study setting.
 This model was set up to perform well when the CATE function was piecewise linear (scenario 1a), but it yielded high MSE in the non-linear and complex scenarios that it was not correctly parametrized for (scenario 1b and 2).
+The particular specification of a meta-analysis is therefore very important, and incorrect hypotheses of key interactions and moderating relationships have major implications for model fit and accuracy of estimates.
 These comparisons demonstrate that non-parametric machine learning approaches are very beneficial when the treatment effect function is complicated and non-linear, as the non-parametric methods do not require correct specification of any parameters.
 Although interpretability becomes more of a challenge, the non-parametric methods allow for flexible relationships and hopefully high levels of accuracy in CATE estimation.